 What does my quest for invisibility have to do with going to Hell?
 They might be two different things, but I find that when I am more outgoing I tend to make horrific life choices and this impacts my express pass to Hell.
 So, I tend to keep to myself and enjoy time with my daughter, and by enjoy time I mean… corrupting my daughter ever so slightly.

 She recently showed me a video of this parrot who would not say anything but, “Fucker”.
 I wasn’t even upset that Ella was listening to a bird saying a swear word.
 She hears much worse from her mother.
-But in all honesty it was the way the bird said the word was funny, but not so much the word itself.
-I am assuming the bird was a He, because of is his foul mouth.
+But in all honesty it was the way the bird said the word that was funny, but not so much the word itself.
+I am assuming the bird was a He, because of his foul mouth.
 He, the bird, would string out the word like F..U..C..K..E…R… and he would almost whisper it.
 I, now, wake my daughter up in the mornings, some days, by standing outside her door, sticking my head in her room ever so slightly and whispering F..U..C..K..E..R.
 She’s a light sleeper in the mornings, so even a whisper wakes her up.
 We do giggle when I do this, but it doesn’t make it right.
 I am certain this will be on the list offenses that will keep me aglow in life after death.

 On a recent trip to home, my sister was listening to David Sedaris on audio.
 I have already read everything that David Sedaris has written.
 My sister and I listened to a story, called “The Rooster”.
 If you haven’t “READ” this story it’s about David’s brother who swears a bunch all the time, but he also swears in normal conversation while talking with his father.
 I, of course, started mimicking David’s brother while talking to my sister for the rest of my time with her.
 It would go something like this, Bitch!
 You better drive safe, Mother Fucker!
 The main point of the sentence structure is it has to start with Bitch, and end with Mother Fucker…insert whatever you like in between.

 Let’s fast forward to Easter Sunday.
 I received a Happy Easter text from my sister, so I naturally responded, Bitch!
 Happy Easter, Mother Fucker!
 I didn’t even think about my response until I noticed that my sister’s text was a group text.
 So, yes, my fate is sealed.
 I am absolutely headed to Hell.
 If I was teetering on the scale between Heaven and Hell, I believe that text just tipped the scale in a downward direction.
-My hair in the heat and humidity won’t be good.
+My hair in that heat and humidity won’t be good.

 So, where do I go from here?
 I will continue to judge myself harshly, grow more weeds than grass, cook in whatever pan might be clean, and use curse words because I find that they add a flare like a good accessory does to jazz up an outfit.
 And I will pack light for my afterlife, with only a bathing suit and flip-flops.
 This will allow more room in my bag for my anti-frizz hair products.